-A dictionary defines mathematics as the group of sciences using numbers and symbols in dealing with the relationships and measurements of amounts and forms.
-Through the study of mathematics, students will grow and improve in the areas rooted in mathematics, as well as other important aspects of life such as: logical thinking, self-discipline, critical thinking, problem solving, communication skills, and collaborating with classmates and instructor.
+Mathematics is the group of sciences using numbers and symbols in dealing with the relationships and measurements of amounts and forms.
+Through the study of mathematics, students will grow and improve in the areas rooted in mathematics, as well as other important aspects of life such as: logical thinking, self-discipline, critical thinking, problem solving, communication skills, and collaborating with classmates and instructors.

-Algebra Geometry Algebra 2 Pre-Calculus Algebra Geometry Intermediate Algebra Algebra 2 Algebra Geometry Algebra 2 Pre-Calculus and AP Statistics

-Geometry Algebra 2 Pre-Calculus AP Statistics and/or AP Calculus
+Algebra Geometry or GIC Algebra 2 Pre-Calculus Algebra Geometry or GIC Intermediate Algebra Algebra 2 Algebra Geometry or GIC Algebra 2 Pre-Calculus and/or AP Statistics Geometry or GIC Algebra 2 Pre-Calculus AP Statistics and/or AP Calculus